Updated October 2022

 Can a person who has an Individual Taxpayer Identification Number (ITIN) to file taxes use that number instead of an SSN on the application?

 No. ITINs are not the same as SSNs.
 The application will verify SSNs with the Social Security Administration, which cannot verify ITINs.
 Someone who uses an ITIN to file taxes is not required to provide an SSN on the application and should skip the question in the application.
-(The application will make multiple requests for the SSN; each time the consumer should skip it.)
+(The application will make multiple requests for the SSN.
+Each time the person should skip it.)

 Can someone include a tax dependent that lives abroad in his application?

-Applicants must include information on all members of the household, including any tax dependents living abroad, for the purpose of determining the applicant’s household size and income.
+Applicants for ACA marketplace subsidies must include information on all members of the household, including any tax dependents living abroad, for the purpose of determining the applicant’s household size and income.
 Dependents living abroad will generally not be eligible to enroll in health insurance coverage.
-The Healthcare.gov application asks for the address of all tax dependents but does not accept foreign addresses.
+The HealthCare.gov application asks for the address of all tax dependents but does not accept foreign addresses.
 Consumers can put in the address of the tax filer in place of the address for tax dependents who live abroad.

 Can information provided in the application be used for immigration civil enforcement purposes?